-The number of calculation points and number of spots will have a direct impact on the calculation times meaning that increases in these values will also increase the MCO calculation time.
-The number of objectives does not always increase the overall run time of the calculation however, thanks to the parallelization that be achieved using the Astroid cloud services, though the number of objectives does impact the usable capacity of calculations that can run on the Astroid cloud.
+- The number of points in the calculation grid - The total number of spots from all beams objectives does not always increase the overall run time of the calculation however, thanks to the parallelization that be achieved using the Astroid cloud services, though the number of objectives does impact the usable capacity of calculations that can run on the Astroid cloud.
 The speed and number of running calculations will depend on the availability and load on the Astroid cloud calculation servers.
 Each objective of the MCO calculation is computed on a separate thread of a calculation server, therefore understanding the usage of these servers can help users make decisions regarding resource usage for a given set of objectives.
 The Astroid MCO calculations are designed to use servers in CPU increments of 16 and the MCO calculations are posted to calculation servers as follows: